Cheeden/tp/docs/DeveloperGuide.md

 * When other commands (e.g., `list`, `edit`) call `Model.updateFilteredPersonList(predicate)`, the sorting is cleared

 This approach ensures:
-- Search results appear in order of relevance
+- Search results appear in order of relevance (name) or chronologically (day)
 - Sorting is temporary and specific to the current search
 - Other commands maintain the original contact order